 Talking of etymology, befitting the mysterious nature of the forest god, his theonym ‘Cernunnos’ also has ambiguous origins.
 However, the similar-sounding karnon from Gaulish (cognate with Latin cornu and Germanic hurnaz), ultimately derived from Proto-Indo-European k̑r̥no-, means ‘horn’.
 In that regard, 12th-century Eastern Roman scholar and archbishop Eustathius of Thessalonica referred to the animal-shaped Celtic military horn as the carnyx.

 This is an incredibly exciting discovery, which to me represents more than just the deity, Cernunnos.
 It almost seems like the enigmatic ‘face’ of the people living in the landscape some 2,000 years ago.
-The artefact is Roman in origin but symbolises a Celtic deity and therefore exemplifies the continuation of indigenous religious and cultural symbolism in Romanised societies.
+The artifact is Roman in origin but symbolizes a Celtic deity and therefore exemplifies the continuation of indigenous religious and cultural symbolism in Romanised societies.

 Most of these figurines and inscriptions represent a human or a half-human (or humanoid figure) with antler crowns.
 Such historical portrayals, in turn, influence the modern representations of Cernunnos as the forest deity with his set of elaborate horns (discussed later in the article).

 Given the ambiguous scope of the Horned God in Celtic mythology, there are no recorded myths and ancient literary sources that directly pertain to the figure of Cernunnos.
 However, the imagery of horns and serpents do play their part in some mythical narratives of ancient Europe.
 For example, in the 8th-century Irish tale Táin Bó Fraích, the warrior-hero Conall Cernach bypasses a fort to confront a mighty serpent that is guarding the stronghold’s treasure.